ReactiveCouchbase/json-lib/readme.md

 JsonLib API Usage
 ======================================

-Highly inspired and copied from @mandubian Json lib for Play 2 Scala
+Highly inspired and copied from @mandubian (Pascal Voitot) Json lib for Play 2 Scala

 Create a Json Object
 --------------------